 The catalyst was pre-reduced at 320°C for 4 h, under H2 (60 bar at room temperature in the reactor volume).

 The DO catalytic activity tests were prepared by loading the reactor with about 0.2 g of reduced catalyst, 2 g of rapeseed oil (gOil) and hexane (oil-solvent mass ratio 1:10), blanketing with N2 and then refilling with H2 (40 bar at room temperature in the reactor volume).
-The DO tests were carried out at 320°C for 6 h and stirring at 600 rpm.
-At the end of each test, the final Organic Liquid Product (OLP) was separated from the catalysts by filtration and weighted (gOLP).
+The DO tests were carried out at 320°C for 6 h and stirred at 600 rpm.
+At the end of each test, the final Organic Liquid Product (OLP) was separated from the catalysts by filtration and weighed (gOLP).

-OLP was processed by transesterification (according to standard procedure AOAC 969.33) to convert the unreacted rapeseed oil into FAME (Fatty Acid Methyl Esters), then analyzed by a Gas Chromatograph with Flame Ionization Detector (GC-FID).
+OLP was processed by transesterification (according to standard procedure AOAC (Association of Official Agricultural Chemists) 969.33) to convert the unreacted rapeseed oil into FAME (Fatty Acid Methyl Esters), then analyzed by a Gas Chromatograph with Flame Ionization Detector (GC-FID).
 The GC-FID used is an Agilent Technologies 7820A GC System equipped with a non-polar HP-5 19091J-413 Capillary column (30 m x 0,32 mm x 0,25 μm, stationary phase = (5%-phenyl) methylpolysiloxane) capable of effectively separating hydrocarbons in the OLP.
-The chromatographic run lasted 35 minutes, during which the column was initially kept at 50°C for 5 min, then heated to 280°C (10°C/min) and finally kept at 280°C for 7 min.
-The eluent gas was H2 at 2 ml/min; the injector was at 250°C and FID at 300°C. Through the comparison with a standard solution of saturated linear alkanes C7-C40, it was possible to classify and estimate the composition through area percentages of the peaks corresponding specific hydrocarbons and FAME (Area%i) in the OLP and obtain the Conversion of Triglycerides (X) (Eq.
-(1)) and Diesel Yield (DY) (hydrocarbons C15-C18 yield) (Eq.
-(2)).
+The chromatographic run lasted 35 minutes, during which the column was initially kept at 50°C for 5 min, then heated to 280°C (10°C/min), and finally kept at 280°C for 7 min.
+The eluent gas was H2 at 2 ml/min; the injector was at 250°C and FID at 300°C. Through the comparison with a standard solution of saturated linear alkanes C7-C40, it was possible to classify and estimate the composition through area percentages of the peaks corresponding specific hydrocarbons and FAME (Area%i) in the OLP and obtain the Conversion of Triglycerides (X) (Eq(1)) and Diesel Yield (DY) (hydrocarbons C15-C18 yield) (Eq(2)).